Invariance of Steady State Thermodynamics between Different Scales of Description: Invariance of excess entropy production

 In the quasistatic change of parameter(s) from \(\lt[0]\) to \(\lt[\mathcal T]\) causing a transition between the steady states \(\Pss{\lt[0]}{\X}\) and \(\Pss{\lt[\mathcal{T}]}{\X}\), \(\sKNSTex[\lt]{\Pm[\X]}\) satisfies the extended Clausius relation \cite{komatsu_steady-state_2008},

 Equation (\ref{eq: extended Clausius}) states that the change in the symmetrized Shannon entropy,

 is equal to the excess entropy production within a residual error term, \(\res{\lt}\).
 Since \(\sirr{\Pm[\X]} \geq 0\), the lowest order of \(\res{\lt}\) is \(O(\noneq^2)\), where \(\noneq\) denotes the degree of nonequilibrium such as the temperature difference between two heat baths divided by the mean temperature.
 However, Komatsu {\it et al.} showed that \(\res{\lt}\) can be decreased to \(O(\noneq^3)\) by taking an appropriate protocol linking the given initial and final steady states \cite{komatsu_steady-state_2008}.
+Hereafter, we restrict ourselves to such appropriate protocols which achieve \(\res{\lt} = O(\noneq^3)\) under quasi-static operations, and examine the case of finite-time operations, which is beyond the original theory \cite{komatsu_steady-state_2008}.